 if you’d like to try more delicious rice recipes, try my Bukhari Chicken and Rice, or my Chicken Kabsa Recipe, or my Jordanian Mansaf with Lamb recipe.

-Ingredients You’ll Need to Make The BEST Kabuli Pulao:
+Ingredients and Substitutes You’ll Need to Make the Best Kabuli Pulao

 For the Broth:

-- Cumin seeds: The main spice for this dish.
-They’re not so overpowering like powdered cumin, and they provide great flavor.
+- Cumin Seeds: The main spice for this dish is not overpowering like powdered cumin and provides a great flavor.

-- Black cardamom pods: Provides a smokey flavor, and is more intense.
+- Black Cardamom Pods: It provides a smokey flavor, and is more intense.

-- Green cardamom pods: Provides a warm and herby flavor to the broth.
+- Green Cardamom Pods: It provides a warm and herbal flavor to the broth.

-- Dried bay leaf: To reduce the gamey flavor of the lamb and add a bit of flavor to the broth
+- Dried Bay Leaf: It reduces the gamey flavor of the lamb and adds a bit of flavor to the broth.

-- Whole cloves: Essential to the Kabuli pulao flavors.
+- Whole Cloves: It is essential to the Kabuli pulao flavors.

-- Yellow onions and Garlic (optional): I say onions are optional in the broth for 1 reason.
-You can definitely add quartered onion to the lamb as it’s boiling, however, I opt for sautéing the onions until golden, along with the garlic.
-This builds extremely good flavor for the broth.
-If you don’t want to do this step, then just add them to the broth with sautéing.
+- Yellow Onions and Garlic (optional): I say onions are optional in the broth for one reason: you can definitely add quartered onions to the lamb as it boils.
+However, I prefer sautéing the onions until golden, along with the garlic, as this builds incredible flavor for the broth.
+If you’d rather skip this step, simply add them directly to the broth without sautéing.

 For the Kabuli Pulao Rice:

-- Neutral oil: To fry the onions and cumin.
+- Neutral Oil: Used to fry the onions and cumin.

-- Cumin powder: To enforce the cumin flavor.
+- Cumin Powder: It enforces the cumin flavor.

 The Carrot and Raisin Mixture:

-- Carrots: Peeled and cut into thin sticks; or you can use store prepared and cut carrots.
+- Carrots: Peeled and cut into thin sticks, or use pre-cut store-bought carrots.

-- Sultanas or raisins: Sultanas are the best choice here, but you can use black raisins instead.
+- Sultanas or Raisins: Sultanas are ideal, but black raisins work as well.

-- Granulated sugar: Helps caramelize the raisins and carrots and adds a sweet flavor.
+- Granulated sugar: Aids in caramelizing the raisins and carrots while adding sweetness.

-- Pistachios or almonds: Adds a nice difference in texture to the raisins and carrots.
-You can use chopped pistachios, slivered almonds, or cashews.
-Make sure they’re peeled.
+- Pistachios or almonds: Provide a contrasting texture to the raisins and carrots.
+Use chopped pistachios, slivered almonds, or cashews, ensuring they are peeled.

-- Neutral oil: To cook the carrots and raisins.
+- Neutral oil: Used for cooking the carrots and raisins.

 How to Make Kabuli Pulao: